McLeod, Palmieri score in New Jersey’s 4-3 win over Flyers

+PHILADELPHIA (AP) — The Flyers’ late surge came up short against New Jersey.
+They can only hope they have the gas needed to go the distance in their sputtering playoff push.

-PHILADELPHIA (AP) — Michael McLeod, Kyle Palmieri, Yegor Sharangovich and Travis Zajac scored and the New Jersey Devils beat the Philadelphia Flyers 4-3 on Tuesday night.
+Michael McLeod, Kyle Palmieri, Yegor Sharangovich and Travis Zajac scored and the Devils beat Philadelphia 4-3 on Tuesday night.

+“It didn’t seem like we had a lot in the tank,” Flyers coach Alain Vigneault said.

 The top four teams in the East Division make the playoffs and the Flyers entered a pivotal stretch just two points behind Boston for the final spot.
 Starting with the Devils, the Flyers played five straight games against teams behind them in the standings.
 Trying to make a push at jumping back into the playoff race, the Flyers pinned yet another loss on shaky defense and goalie Carter Hart.

-The Flyers dropped their third straight .
+The Flyers dropped their third straight.

 Joel Farabee scored his 14th goal of the season.
 Sean Couturier added two goals late in the third to make it 4-3.
 The Flyers pulled Hart in the final minute and made a mad rush a tie game but could not force OT.